robseb/rsyocto/README.md

 *rsYocto* implements a **modern Linux Kernel (5.1)** and brings a set of today fundamentally needed components to Intel SoC-FPGAs and help to **simplify the complex process of development** for FPGA-, Industrial 4.0-, Internet of Things- or deep learning applications.

-To realize that **Python3** with the Python Package manager **PyPI** and the **Apache Webserver** with **PHP** are already included.
+To realize that **Python3** with the Python Package manager **pip** and the **Apache Webserver** with **PHP** are already included.
 Thereby it is really easy to install Python applications from the *Raspberry Pi* on a powerful Intel SoC-FPGA. *rsYocto* is for is best optimization complete console based, but the Apache Webserver can bring any GUI to Computers, Smartphones or Tablets, by hosting for example a monitor web interface.

 During development, a major concern was placed on the integration of **powerful and simple to install development IDEs** that do not require a JTAG-connection or any cross-building environment. *rsYocto* application can **build, deployed and even debugged over the network**.
 With the implementation of *Microsoft Visual Studio* and *Visual Studio Code* is a simple installment and quick jumpstart in the development process possible, because all required compilers run directly on *rsYocto*.